odrodrig/istio101/docs/exercise-2/README.md

         ![smmr yaml](../README_imges/smmrYaml.png)

     - When done, click `create`

+1. Before you continue you will need to ensure that the Service Mesh Control Plane is ready.
+Run the following command to view the status:

+    ```bash
+    oc get smcp -n istio-system
+    ```

+    You should see the following when it is ready.

+    ```bash
+    NAME    READY   STATUS            PROFILES      VERSION   AGE
+    basic   9/9     ComponentsReady   ["default"]   2.0.7.1   3m19s
+    ```

 With the installation of the Istio Control Plane done we can move on to installing the guestbook application.